Houston Dog Parks

 2929 Allen Pkwy, Houston, TX 77019

-Johnny Steele Dog Park is a popular destination for dog owners in the city of Port City.
-Located on the western side of town, this 12-acre park has been a favorite spot for locals and their furry friends since it opened in 2012.
+Johnny Steele Dog Park is a popular destination for dog owners in Port City.
+Located on the western side of town, this 12-acre park has been a favorite spot for locals and furry friends since it opened in 2012.
 With plenty of open space to run around and areas for picnicking, Johnny Steele Dog Park provides an ideal environment for both dogs and those who care about them.

 Congressman Bill Archer Dog Park

 Located at the heart of Houston, this off-leash dog park is more than just a place for pet owners and their four-legged friends to enjoy a leisurely romp in the grass.
 It’s also an opportunity to honor one of Houston’s most influential public servants – Congressman Bill Archer.

 The park is named after him for his many years of service to the city and its citizens.
 With several acres dedicated to canine fun, people and their furry companions will have plenty of room to enjoy quality time together outdoors.
 The park boasts plenty of amenities, such as shaded areas, benches, and water fountains, so pups can stay cool even on hot summer days.